ms-gx/CircAidMe/README.md

 __CircAidMe does not exlcude "forward" inserts by setting parameter `--keep-forward`:__<br>
 `circaidme --input-file input_reads.fastq --out-path path/to/output --adapter-name ADAPTER_NAME --keep-forward`

+# Output of a CircAidMe run

+CircAidMe outputs four files:
+* *basename*.fasta: Contains the consensus sequces generated from CircAID-p-seq data (one consensus sequence per Oxford Nanopore (sub-)read -- not every (sub-)read results in a consensus sequence!).
+* *basename*.csv: Contains statistics for every Oxford Nanopore (sub-)read analyzed.
+No matter if it results in a consensus sequence or not.
+* *basename*.log: A logfile containing the parametrization of the CircAidMe run and some basic statistics.
+* *basename*\_removed\_reads.fasta: Contains all Oxford Nanopore (sub-)reads which do not result in a consensus sequence.
+The reason for beeing excluded is given in the Fasta headers.
+This is usefull for debugging.

 # Full usage